Silves The Algarve, Portugal Travel Guide

 Silves offers delightful walking and cycling chances within its historic core and surrounding countryside, having some considerations.

-Use VAMUS Algarve and CP websites, or Google Maps, for schedules.
-Confirm destination with driver/conductor.
+Use VAMUS Algarve and CP websites, or Waze, for schedules.
+Confirm location with driver/conductor.
 Consider VAMUS tourist pass for frequent bus use.

 Taxis are metered (approx. €5-€10 for short Silves rides).
 Uber/Bolt available in Algarve, but might have longer waits in Silves.
 Licensed taxis are generally safe.

 A major credit card is needed for security deposit.
 Road conditions are good, but Silves has narrow, steep streets.
-Electronic tolls are common; clarify ways to pay with the rental agency.
+Electronic tolls are common; clarify payment methods with the hire company.

-Specialized transport options like boat taxis on the Arade River are more for leisure than daily travel.
+Specialized transport alternatives like boat taxis on the Arade River are more for leisure than daily travel.